Privacy Policy

 Website Privacy Policy

-Family Services York Region respects the privacy of visitors to its website.
-We strongly believe that if electronic commerce and online activities are to flourish, consumers must be assured that information provided online is used responsibly and appropriately.
+Family Services York Region respects the privacy of visitors to its website and strongly believes that if online activities are to flourish, visitors must be assured that information provided online is used responsibly and appropriately.
 To protect online privacy, the agency has implemented the following protocol:

 About the Information We May Collect